utsavkarkee/photosync/docs/docs/administration/reverse-proxy.md

 ### Nginx example config

 Below is an example config for nginx.
-Make sure to set `public_url` to the front-facing URL of your instance, and `backend_url` to the path of the Immich server.
+Make sure to set `public_url` to the front-facing URL of your instance, and `backend_url` to the path of the  Photosync  server.

 ```nginx
 server {